Sessions and Workshops

 Climate change impacts—including more frequent and intense extreme weather events, warming temperatures, and drought—already affect businesses and communities along company value chains.
 As more companies recognize the urgency to reduce climate risk to maintain productivity, they face a significant challenge in developing resilience strategies: the absence of universal metrics and standards to quantify the benefits.
 Explore the opportunities and options in setting adaptation targets, defining a framework for results, and maximizing the benefits of resilience for communities along company value chains.

-The New Economic Climate: Business Response to Income Inequality
+The New Climate for Inclusive Growth: The Business Response to Income Inequality

-Much of the social conflict that has emerged in the U.S. and Europe in the past year has focused on growing concerns about income inequality and declining social mobility.
-For business, this presents a challenge to social license to operate: Failure to address a growing sense of economic vulnerability is leading to a backlash against the very idea of capitalism.
-At the same time, many businesses are exploring ways in which they can modernize their approach to skill development and compensation to address economic insecurity.
-This session will also explore questions on executive pay and tax structures, which are increasingly garnering attention.
+Growing income inequality and declining social mobility have created social, economic, and political instability in many parts of the world.
+In addition, this presents a challenge to the social license to operate for business.
+Failure to address a growing sense of economic vulnerability is leading to a backlash against the very idea of capitalism.
+At the same time, many businesses are exploring ways in which they can modernize their approach to wage dispersion and stagnation, and affordability of goods and services, to address economic insecurity.
+This session will explore questions on living wage, executive pay and tax structures, and experiments on introducing a universal basic income, which are increasingly garnering attention.

 Using Technology to Monitor Supply Chains: Good Idea or Big Brother?